This post may contain affiliate links. Please read my disclosure policy.

 There are more than 2 types of sea mosses; literally thousands of species in the ocean.
 However, there are two main ones that are currently popular today; Genus Gracilaria and Chondrus Crispus.
 Since those are the ones that are on the market, those are the ones I will focus on.
 As always if that changes this article will be updated.

-Kappaphycus alvarezii is another one that is said to be popularly sold on the market today.
-Since it looks very similar to Genus Gracilaria and I haven’t had any personal interaction with it, I won’t be focusing on it.
-If that changes I will add it to this article.
+Kappaphycus alvarezii (aka Eucheuma Cottoni) is another one that is said to be popularly sold on the market today.
+Since it looks very similar to Genus Gracilaria (and prepared the same way) and I won't be focusing on it.
 You can see how it looks in this photo here.

 In my Sea Moss Gel Article, I briefly touched on these two species but let us go into deeper analysis here.